ekmixon/ve-docs/create-and-edit-pages/README.md

 Now that you have created changes on the main page of your site, you may be ready to create another page.
 The content for your main page is inside the `README.md` file in the root (or main/bottom) directory of your repository.
 To create another page for your site, we will create a new `README.md` file inside a new directory/folder.

 To create a new directory and `README.md`, start at the root directory of your repository.
 Click on "Add file" then choose "Create new file."
+Supply a folder name followed by a forward slash (/) then add the file name `README.md`.
+Finally, add any content you wish to the new page.
+When you commit changes, the folder and the `README.md` file will be created.

 ![Creating a New Page](create-new-page.gif)

+If you would like to link your main page to this new page, create a hyperlink using Markdown.
+The link would look something like:

+`Check out this [research essay](new-page)` where `new-page` is the name of the folder.
+There is no need to include `README.md` at the end of your link.

 # Logging into your GitHub Account from your Website